How the entire U.S. came to drink out of a vessel never meant for human lips.

 Garrett Oliver, brewmaster at The Brooklyn Brewery and author of the Oxford Companion to Beer, surmises that this dearth of quality beer (though with plenty of mass-market brew to go round) was the shaker glass's opportunity to rise.
 Why bother with a fancy glass when you're drinking nothing special?
 "Complaining that your glass wasn't good enough for your beer would have been like complaining your paper plate wasn't good enough for Wonder Bread," he says.

-So the highly functional cup rose to prominence, replacing the smaller glasses and mugs previously common in the States—which, by the way, weren't even necessarily 16 ounces.
+The highly functional cup rose to prominence, replacing the smaller glasses and mugs previously common in the States—which, by the way, weren't even necessarily 16 ounces.
 To find a "pint" in pre-war America, you'd generally have to seek out a traditional British pub.
 Shakers did much to standardize our sense of how much beer should come in a glass (more on that later).

 "If a bar is serving an Abbey-style with 11 percent alcohol content, that’s not something you want to drink out of a big pint glass," says Oliver.
 "It's a traditional beer, and should have the right glass."